Tommy James

 Tommy James (born Thomas Gregory Jackson; April 29, 1947) is an American musician, singer, songwriter, and record producer.
-James is the frontman of the rock band Tommy James and the Shondells, which is known for hit singles such as "Mony Mony", "Crimson and Clover" and "I Think We're Alone Now".
+James is the frontman of the rock band Tommy James and the Shondells, which is known for hit singles such as "Mony Mony", "Crimson and Clover", and "Crystal Blue Persuasion".

 Early life and career

-Born in Dayton, Ohio on April 29, 1947, James later moved with his family to Niles, Michigan.
+Born in Dayton, Ohio, on April 29, 1947, James later moved with his family to Niles, Michigan.
 He was a child model at the age of four.

 Career

 Tommy James and the Shondells

-In 1959, at the age of twelve, James formed the band "The Echoes", which eventually became "Tom and the Tornadoes".
-In 1964, the band changed its name to The Shondells.
+In 1959, at the age of 12, James formed the band the Echoes", which eventually became Tom and the Tornadoes.
+In 1964, the band changed its name to the Shondells.
 That same year, Jack Douglas, a local DJ at WNIL radio station in Niles, formed his own record label, Snap Records.
 The Shondells were one of the local bands he recorded at WNIL Studios.
-One of the songs was the Jeff Barry and Ellie Greenwich ditty "Hanky Panky", which the pair had recorded under the name The Raindrops.
+One of the songs was the Jeff Barry and Ellie Greenwich ditty "Hanky Panky", which the pair had recorded under the name the Raindrops.
 The song was a hit locally, but the label had no resources for national promotion, and it was soon forgotten.